dis-xcom/fuel-devops-driver-ironic/README.md

     dos.py create-env fuel-devops-driver-ironic/devops_driver_ironic/templates/deploy_nodes.yaml

-If all settings are Ok, Ironic will bootstrap the specified in the '../deploy_nodes.yaml' node using agent and will deploy the node using IRONIC_SOURCE_IMAGE_URL image and cloudinit user-data '../deploy_nodes--user-data.yaml'
+If all settings are Ok, Ironic will bootstrap the specified in the '../deploy_nodes.yaml' node using agent and will deploy the node using IRONIC_SOURCE_IMAGE_URL image and cloudinit user-data from '../deploy_nodes--user-data.yaml'.

+Deploy will take up to 10-15 minutes.
+Check the status of the nodes with:

+    ironic node-list

+Node is ready when "Provisioning State" is 'active' and "Power State" is 'power on'.
+But keep in mind, that at the first boot after deploy, cloudinit-based nodes will take some time to execute custom scripts from '../deploy_nodes--user-data.yaml'.